-Peter Buckingham is the Managing Director of Spectrum Analysis Australia, a Melbourne based consultancy in demographics, mapping and analysis.
-Peter is both a CMC (Certified Management Consultant) and a Fellow of the Institute of Management Consultants (FIMC).
+Peter Buckingham BSc, GradDip (Market Modelling), CMC, CFE, FFCA, FIMC is the Co-Founder and Managing Director of Spectrum Analysis Australia, a Melbourne based consultancy in demographics, mapping and analysis.
+Peter is a Certified Management Consultant (CMC), Certified Franchise Executive (CFE), a Fellow of the Franchise Council of Australia (FFCA) and Fellow of the Institute of Management Consultants (FIMC).

 Established in 1996, Spectrum Analysis Australia has been providing facts, data, analysis and reports to clients across Australia and the world in multiple industries and sectors.
-We know that a school, college or university's future depends on effective planning and decision-making.
+Our clients rely on the reporting we provide for effective planning and decision-making.

-We work with all staff levels and help our education clients develop strategic plans and make effective decisions based on verifiable information, and we do it well.
+We work with all staff levels and help our clients develop strategic plans based on verifiable information, and we do it well.
 You need facts and data.
 You need expert analysis.
 You need to understand the risks and opportunities.